remix-run/remix-website/data/posts/remix-vs-next.md

 Remix has less JavaScript partly because none of the dynamic data loading and mutation code needs to go to the browser (search page, adding to cart, more on that later).
 With SSG, anything dynamic needs extra client side JavaScript.

-**Network Waterfall**: If you look at the network waterfall of both apps, the Remix network waterfall is flatter with fewer requests, while Next.js has more steps.
+**Network Waterfall**: If you look at the network waterfall of both apps, the Remix network waterfall is flatter with fewer requests, while Next.js has more steps and chains.

 <div class="flex w-full gap-4">
   <div class="w-1/2">